-The Audit Committee will determine whether any action or response is necessary or appropriate Whistleblowing Policy (the "Policy").
-It provides that complaints on accounting, internal accounting controls, auditing or financial reporting matters may be communicated to the General Counsel and Compliance Officer (the "Compliance Officer"), if such concerns involves the Compliance Officer, then the same mav be communicated to the President.
-The said complaints are ultimately referred to the Audit Committee, which complaints may be on anonymous basis and which shall be placed in confidential files and will be retained for seven (7) years or for such longer the Audit time as Committee may deem necessary.
+The Audit Committee will determine whether any action or response is necessary or appropriate respect of communication, and it will take or direct such action as it deems appropriate.
+Such action may include engaging external advisers, for which funding will be available.
+The determinations made by the Audit Committee in such concerns involves the Compliance Officer, then the same mav be communicated to the The President. said complaints are ultimately referred to the Audit which Committee, complaints may be on anonymous basis and which shall be placed in confidential files and will be retained for seven (7) years or for such longer the Audit time as Committee may deem necessary.
 If it is unclear whether a communication involves accounting, auditing, internal accounting controls or financial reporting matters, the Compliance Officer shall likewise direct such communication to the Audit Committee, with a note to that effect.